Alton Locke

 Alton Locke is an 1850 novel, by Charles Kingsley, written in sympathy with the Chartist movement, in which Carlyle is introduced as one of the personages.
+Locke is based on the life of Thomas Cooper, a Leicester shoemaker, who Kingsley knew well.

 Overview

 In this novel, Kingsley set out to expose the social injustice suffered by workers in the clothing trade and the trials and tribulations of agricultural labourers.
 It also gives an insight into the Chartist campaign with which Kingsley was involved in the 1840s.

 Plot

 Alton Locke is the story of a young tailor-boy who has instincts and aspirations beyond the normal expectations of his working-class background.
 He is intensely patriotic and has ambitions to be a poet.
 In the course of the narrative, Alton Locke loves and struggles in vain.